axc20/content-6/private/javascript/00-style-guide.md

 Models may also transform and/or aggregate data from the service into a format more usable by the frontend.
 Transform logic can also exist in the service file.

 ## style guide

-### arrow functions

-When using anonymous functions such as inline callback, use an arrow function as it creates a version of the function that executes in the context of `this` and is a more concise syntax.
-If the function is more complicated with a lot of logic, it may make sense to use a named function expression isntead.

 ### classes and constructors